 Monetary profit for the economy as a whole is defined as Qm≡C−Yw and monetary saving as Sm≡Yw−C. It always holds Qm≡−Sm, in other words, the business sector’s surplus = profit (deficit = loss) equals the household sector’s deficit = dissaving (surplus = saving).
 This is the most elementary form of the macroeconomic Profit Law.
 Under the condition of budget-balancing total monetary profit is zero.

-What is needed for a start is two things (i) a central bank which creates money on its balance sheet in the form of deposits, and (ii), a legal system which declares the central bank’s deposits as legal tender.
+What is needed for a start is two things (i) a central bank that creates money on its balance sheet in the form of deposits, and (ii), a legal system which declares the central bank’s deposits as legal tender.

 Deposit money is needed by the business sector to pay the workers who receive the wage income Yw per period.
 The need is only temporary because the business sector gets the money back if the workers fully spend their income, i.e. if C=Yw.